madeindigio/aidd/mdbook/en/src/getting_started.md

-# Getting started
+# How to Get Started Using AI Assistants in Software Development

-Welcome to the Getting Started guide!
-This document will help you set up your environment and get familiar with the basics of our project.
+Welcome to the AI-driven development guide!
+This document will help you set up your environment and familiarize yourself with the basic concepts of our project.

-AI Assistants are powerful tools that can significantly enhance your development workflow.
+AI Assistants are powerful tools that can significantly improve your development workflow.
 This guide will walk you through the initial steps to integrate AI into your development process.

 ## Prerequisites

-I suppose you have the following prerequisites:
+I assume you have the following prerequisites:

-* A OS with a terminal (Linux, macOS, or Windows with WSL)
+* An OS with a terminal (Linux, macOS, or Windows with WSL)
-* A code editor (VSCode, IntelliJ based IDE: PHPStorm, PyCharm, etc., Xcode)
+* A code editor (VSCode, IntelliJ-based IDE: PHPStorm, PyCharm, etc., Xcode)

-## Best practices for Github Copilot
+## Best Practices for GitHub Copilot

-Read this section [Best practices for Github Copilot](./copilot.md) to learn how to use GitHub Copilot effectively.
+Read this section [Best practices for GitHub Copilot](./copilot.md) to learn how to use GitHub Copilot effectively.